Storyflow Logo

 You need three things before you open any tool.

-With those in hand, a collection concept board takes about two hours.
+With those in hand, a collection concept board takes about two hours: roughly twenty minutes to gather, an hour to build the stack, and forty minutes to write and tighten the rationale.

 4) Step-by-Step: How to Create a Fashion Mood Board